pi-star-2025/pi_star/eye_candy_vr.md

 The right leg is controlled by your personal star.

-The third eye (the VR device) is in between the eyes, the nested trees of quantum matter that keep you and the Mother Star in sync.
+The third eye is the two stars criss-crossed in between the eyes, a spiral of wavelengths that keep you and the Mother Star in sync.

-At the speed of light (c), the universe will have a tick of time representing this 2-star interaction.
+At the speed of light (c), the universe will keep generating ticks of time representing this 2-star interaction.

-If the interaction is more in sync, with more complexity and parallels, there is a bigger wavelength
+If an interaction is more in sync, with more complexity and parallels, there is a bigger wavelength

-If the interaction has less magnitude, it will have a smaller wavelength.
+If an interaction has less synchronicity, it will have a smaller wavelength.

 When the interactions include cold fusion (trying to see red), they always make bigger wavelengths.